Growth Through Boarding

 More Than a Place to Stay

-The TCIS Boarding Program, working in conjunction with the primary academic programs of the school, have the potential to magnify the character-building process.
+The TCIS Boarding Program, working in conjunction with the primary academic programs of the school, have the potential to magnify the learning and character-building processes.
 With intentional thought and effort into providing a focused structure that encourages the entire individual by addressing physical, emotional, mental, and social well-being, students continue their growth by learning to contribute positively to their residence community.
 This is gently and consistently promoted in the way by which children learn to live, in mentor relationships, in peer interactions, in the wearing of leadership roles within the program, and by personally engaging in reflective goal setting.

 Growing For Lifelong Benefit